arez/arez/README.md

   - react() => tracker()
   - Consider making active methods into verbs @Tracked => @Track

+* Convert findAll result from Collection to List.
+May need to be done via js magic to avoid performance degradation.
+  Introduce another method that can be used internally to class (but still public so can be used by queries)

 * Should be able to ensure all the collections returned by repositories are immutable ... at least in debug builds

-* Add Async helper to extras.
-Can be canceled/disposed.
-Has an Observable state field that indicates current status.
-Triggers an "Action" on async completion.
-Useful for handling async http calls etc.

 * Explicitly add component (a.k.a. scope) to Actions, ComputedValue, Observables etc.